ewoodhead/npa-hierarchy/README.md

 2.914854215512676
 ```

-Finally, you may just want to export a problem without running SDPA on it, for instance to run on a more powerful machine.
+You may just want to export a problem without running SDPA on it, for instance to run on a more powerful machine.
 You can accomplish this by calling the `export-to-file` function, e.g.
 ```
 (export-to-file
  "i3322_lvl5.dat-s"